mbuliga/hapax/README.md

 - Chemlambda and hapax: https://mbuliga.github.io/hapax/chemlambda-and-hapax.html

- explains the mol notation and the encoding of graph erwrites as permutations; discusses differences from chemlambda
+ explains the mol notation and the encoding of graph rewrites as permutations; discusses differences from chemlambda

 - Ackermann(2,2) with hapax: https://mbuliga.github.io/hapax/hapax-ack.html